Unique and personal perspectives on life in The Pale. This week: Graeme McQueen

 We want to find out what people want for Dublin in 2050; we need to know what we’re building towards

-So far we’ve had a great amount of interest in the survey, and it’s really helping us to paint this picture of where the people of Dublin want their city to be going.
+We had a great amount of interest in the survey, and it’s really helping us to paint this picture of where the people of Dublin want their city to be going.
 It’s about the journey to 2050, rather than the destination.
-In its first month we had over 6,000 respondents, and we’re seeing more and more interest.